aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/fill/gradientstyle/_index.md

 linktitle: GradientStyle
 articleTitle: GradientStyle
 second_title: Aspose.Words for .NET
-description: Fill GradientStyle property.
-Gets the gradient style GradientStyle for the fill in C#.
+description: Discover how to enhance your designs with the GradientStyle property for stunning fill effects.
+Elevate your projects with vibrant gradients!
 type: docs
 weight: 120
 url: /net/aspose.words.drawing/fill/gradientstyle/